Why give to Steps?

 – Although treatment is free, rural families, or those living in areas far from a clubfoot clinic, have the burden of weekly transport to a clinic, which can be more than their monthly income.
 The rate of default for travelling families is almost 50%***

-With your donation, we will be able to:
+With your investment in a child’s life, we will be able to:

 - Increase access to clubfoot clinics by training more providers;